Kegbot/kegbot-android/README.md

 All code is offered under the GPLv2 license, unless otherwise noted.
 Please see LICENSE.txt for the full license.

-All code and documentation are Copyright 2003-2012 Mike Wakerly, unless otherwise noted.

 The Kegbot name and logo are trademarks of the Kegbot project; please don't reuse them without our permission.